flightstats/hub/README.md

 ## events

-Clients connecting to an event endpoint will recieve the id, content type and payload of each new item in the channel.
+Clients connecting to an event endpoint will receive the id, content type and payload of each new item in the channel.
 The [Server Sent Events](#https://www.w3.org/TR/eventsource/) standard defines the http interface and format.
 The format is designed for UTF-8 payloads.

-Calling `http://hub/channel/stumptown/events` will return every new item in chronological order.
+Calling `curl http://hub/channel/stumptown/events` will return every new item in chronological order.
+Some browsers support events natively also.

 ```